steppsr/getxchtx/README.md

-# getxchtx
+# XCH Transaction Exporter : getxchtx
 (_formerly taxtran_)

 Generate a list of transactions for Chia (XCH) into a CSV file.

 ---

-**getxchtx.sh** - you must run this script from the command line.
-This script pulls all your transactions into a json file by querying the wallet db, then loops through each transaction builds a CSV file.
-Note: the query actually pulls from 0 to 99999, so if you have more transactions than 99,999 you may need to edit the script prior to running.
+**getxchtx.sh** - You must run this script from the command line.
+The script pulls all your transactions into a json file by querying the wallet db, then loops through each transaction building a CSV file. _Note_: the query actually pulls from 0 to 999999, so if you have more transactions than 999,999 you may need to edit the script prior to running.

 COMMAND OPTIONS<br>
 ```